 A Social Security number or Individual Taxpayer ID Number (ITIN) is required to claim the tax treaty.

-To be eligible to claim a tax treaty for fellowship payments, the applicant must be one of the following:
+To be eligible to claim a tax treaty for fellowship payments, the applicant must meet all three of the requirements listed below:

-- In the U.S. on one of the following visas
+- Be in the U.S. on one of the following visas:

 - Student: F-1, J-1 or CPT/OPT